DTThor/react-movie/README.md

 # react-movie
-Redoing the movie poster project with React for Moove-it Apprenticeship
+Movie poster search application for practice with React and Redux using OMDB api